 For those looking for a city that sits in the mid-range in terms of cost of living, Valencia is a great contender.
-Rent in the city is 39% lower than in Madrid and overall living costs are 33% lower than those you might expect to pay in London.
+Rent in the city is 37% lower than in Madrid and a major 52% lower compared to the average rent in London.

-Valencia is another area that is popular with expats, although you are unlikely to run into as many as you might in more densely populated areas such as Malaga.
-Estimates show that 0.6% to 2.6% of the total expat population of Spain are located in this area.
+Valencia is another area that is popular with expats, although you’re unlikely to run into as many as you might in more densely populated areas like Malaga.
+Estimates show that around 1,500 British expats have decided to call Valencia their home.

-Needless to say that many expats move to Seville to take advantage of the fantastic climate.
-However the city is also famed for its historically rich architecture as well as the way of life that includes interacting with friendly ‘sevillanos’ and eating lots of tasty tapas.
+Needless to say, many expats move to Seville to take advantage of the fantastic climate.
+However, the city is also famed for its historically rich architecture as well as a way of life that includes interacting with friendly ‘sevillanos’ and eating lots of tasty tapas.

-Unlike the majority of popular cities to live in Spain, Seville is set back from the sea.
-Although it is located close to the south coast, still benefiting from the warm weather year round.
-Living in the city is similar in terms of costs to Alicante and Malaga, benefiting from a much lower cost than much of the rest of the country.
-In fact, the overall cost of living in the city is as much as 35% lower than in London.
-This lower living cost has attracted 0.6% to 2.6% of the total British in Spain to this area.
+Unlike the majority of popular cities to live in Spain, Seville is set back from the sea but is located close enough to the south coast to still benefit from the warm weather.
+Living in the city is similar in terms of costs to Alicante and Malaga, benefiting from a much lower cost than the rest of the country.